RobotStudio/imagen/README.md

 # imagen
-An image generation system for embedded hardware
+A lightweight containerization system for embedded hardware